If you dare to be different, don't hesitate to call 770-853-0751. Remember, to truly stand out, you must dare to.be different.

 filler@godaddy.com

-He is the founder of Dare To Be Different (DTBD), a mentoring initiative focused on academic tutoring, mental wellness, leadership development, and life skills training.
-Inspired by the mentorship he once received at the Cosmopolitan Community Center, DTBD provides young people—especially young Black men—with the tools to break generational cycles and lead with confidence.
+T. Michael Watson is a youth development leader, public speaker, and advocate dedicated to transforming the lives of young people through mentorship, leadership development, and community engagement.
+He is the founder of Dare To Be Different (DTBD), a mentoring initiative focused on academic tutoring, mental wellness, leadership training, and life skills development.
+Inspired by the guidance he once received at the Cosmopolitan Community Center, DTBD equips young people, especially young Black men with the tools to break generational cycles and step into their potential with confidence.

-T. Michael Watson’s mission is clear: to remove barriers, build future leaders, and give every young person the belief that they are more than their environment.
-DTBD is "Where Change Begins".
+At his core, Michael is committed to removing barriers, building future leaders, and creating spaces where young people believe they are more than their environment.
+His vision for DTBD is simple but profound: “Where Change Begins.”

 Tedra S. Carter was born and raised right here in Atlanta, Georgia.
 She spent most of her childhood in the middle of Atlanta and one of its many impoverished neighborhoods.
 Being surrounded by tons of influential people, both good and bad, she always felt conflicted and dealt with emotional management issues.
 Anger, a huge obstacle, led to her having momentary lapses of judgment when making decisions about her future.
 Through a church community, she was signed up for courses which included a summer long course of anger management.
 It was there that she learned the importance of being present and accountable for one's own decisions.
 She learned to shift the focus of her anger and put it into more productive activities.